cinnData/DataSci/[DS-02E] Example - Amazon jobs.md

 ## Q4.
 Programming languages in the basic qualifications field

 Search for the postings including 'C#' in the basic qualifications is easy with `.str.contains()`.
-Since computer languages are sometimes written in lowercase, we include here the argument `case=False`, writing the search string in lowercase.
+Since computer languages are sometimes written in lowercase, we include here the argument `case=False`, with the search string in lowercase.

 ```
 In [12]: df['basic_qualifications'].str.contains('c#', case=False).mean().round(3)